 "Oh, relax.
 He's got a good ten minutes before his ride gets here," Kup laughed from the living room couch.
-The old man covered in wrinkles, and dull green hair sprinkled in grey, chewed on the edge of his unlit cigar as his co-worker fretted in the kitchen.
+The old man, covered in wrinkles with dull green hair sprinkled in grey, chewed on the edge of his unlit cigar as his co-worker fretted in the kitchen.
 "Kid'll make it.
 Just like he made it yesterday, and the day before that."

 "He got points for effort, but I refuse to call what he packed 'lunch.'"
 Ultra Magnus said.
 A package of sugary cookies and a plain peanut butter sandwich wasn't enough for a growing teenager.
 What on earth were his brother and sister-in-law teaching him?
 "Making sure he doesn't expire due to poor nutrition isn't 'spoiling.'"

 "Whatever you say," Kup laughed.
 He flipped through the channels on the old set in the living room and settled on a fishing network.
 "But, I suppose you should spoil him while you can, Mags."

 Magnus regretted asking immediately as the words left his mouth, "And why is that?"